TrikkStar/WebApplications_Final/README.md

 # WebApplications_Final

-This project is a joint collaberation between Shelby and myself to build a web based method of compairing sorting algorithms.
+This project is a joint collaberation between Shelby Babcock and myself to build a web based method of compairing sorting algorithms.

 ##Description